 Simulation of liquid composite molding processes such as Resin Transfer Molding (RTM) and Resin Infusion

 Curing, Defects, and Residual Stresses

 Residual stress and distortion assessments for structural analysis, process optimization, and tool compensation

 Effect of defects studies (voids, waviness, bridging, tape paths, etc.)

 Automated depositing of fiber tapes using Automated Fiber Placement (AFP) is increasingly being adopted by the industry.
-After the FEA analysis, the main outcome is the fiber orientation and other selective reinforcements.
+After the FEA analysis, the main outcome is fiber orientation and other selective reinforcements.
 In order to convert the ply data from the FEA model into an AFP program, the general flow of steps is outlined below: